Ionatana Ionatana: Prime Minister of Tuvalu

 In 1999 Ionatana succeeded Bikenibeu Paeniu as Prime Minister of Tuvalu.
 Ionatana was elected as prime minister on 27 April 1999.
 Among the prominent issues of his period of office, he oversaw Tuvalu's entry into the United Nations on 5 September 2000.
 Also during his term, Tuvalu obtained the lucrative .tv internet country suffix.

 Death

 On 8 December 2000, shortly after the UN entry was completed, Ionatana suddenly collapsed and died.
 He had been giving a speech at the Vaiaku Lagi Hotel on Funafuti, and was 62 years old.
 He was the first prime minister to die in office since Tuvalu became independent.
 After his death Lagitupu Tuilimu took over as acting prime minister until 24 February 2001.

+Honours

+Ionatana was awarded the Colonial Police Medal (CPM) in the 1974 Birthday Honours.

+He was appointed Officer of the Order of the British Empire (OBE) in the 1979 Birthday Honours and Commander of the Royal Victorian Order (CVO) in 1982.